 Taxable, nonperiodic distributions from your Roth IRA are subject to 10% federal income tax withholding unless you elect to waive withholding.
 Any amounts withheld are remitted to federal depositories in prepayment of your federal income tax liability.
 You may elect in writing to waive withholding, in which case no taxes will be withheld from your distribution.
-If you elect not to have withholding applied, or if you do not have enough Federal income tax withheld from your IRA distribution, you may be responsible for payment of estimated tax.
-You may be subject to penalties under the estimated tax rules if your withholding and estimated tax payments are not sufficient.
 You are liable for all state and federal taxes payable due to the distribution.